metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading-macro-development.rst

            # Some code doing something to config goes here.
            return config, self.reports

-They are sub-classes of a particular class, ``rose.upgrade.MacroUpgrade``, which means that some of the Python functionality is done 'under the hood' to make things easier.
+They are sub-classes of a particular class, :py:class:`rose.upgrade.MacroUpgrade`, which means that some of the Python functionality is done 'under the hood' to make things easier.